cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-10-21-seven-reasons-to-go-for-a-phd-in-computer-science.md

 </aside>

 Some people love the research freedom offered by academia and, at the same time, enjoy the teaching labor.
-Notice that if you want to teach at the highest level (i.e., at universities), you certainly need a Ph.D. (and more).
+Notice that if you want to teach at the highest level (i.e., at universities), you certainly need a PhD (and more).
 On the other hand, many professors love being doing something different from making money for a private company.
 They feel happy staying in this idyllic limbo where knowledge is king.
 Furthermore, staying in academia brings other sorts of benefits.
 For example, in most societies, respectable professors enjoy a privileged social status and recognition.